roisiegelman/NSD1-in-Breast-Cancer/data_analysis_explained.md

 ## Script Overview
 ### 1. Data Loading and Validation
 **`load_data(filepath)`**
- It reads a CSV file from the given filepath and converts it into a Pandas DataFrame.
+ - **Purpose**: It reads a CSV file from the given filepath and converts it into a Pandas DataFrame.

 ```python
 def load_data(filepath):